Serenade No. 12 (Mozart): Instrumentation and Other Versions

 This serenade, while also transcribed by Mozart for string quintet (No. 2 in C minor, K.406), was originally composed as a Harmonie of eight wind instruments consisting of pairs of bassoons, clarinets, oboes, and horns.
 Although Emperor Joseph II was not the first to establish a Harmonie in Vienna, the formation of the Imperial-Royal ensemble in 1782 helped to popularise this type of ensemble.
-Whether or not Mozart composed this serenade for that ensemble, or another in Vienna, is unknown.
+Whether or not Mozart composed this serenade for the imperial ensemble, or another in Vienna, is yet to be studied.

+Nickname

+The nickname "Nacht Musique" is likely to be Mozart's own, an unusual blend of French and German.
+It is based on his own notes of wind band music (Harmoniemusik) being popular for evening entertainment during his lifetime.